jojow/aer-paper/README.md

 The knowledge base is structured an centered around multiple taxonomies (Middleware, Infrastructure, Supplementware, etc.) to categorize the solutions and implementations it contains:

 ![Knowledge Base Model](/knowledgebase_model.png)

+## Evaluation

+Based on the Web shop application, we conducted an [evaluation](evaluation.pdf) to show that AERs can be resolved using the knowledge base to create topologies, which are then used to establish diverse application environments.